chapel-lang/chapel/doc/rst/language/spec/iterators.rst

  * storing it into a new ``var`` or ``const`` variable declaration
  * passing it to function formal argument accepting it with ``in`` intent

+In both cases, the variable or formal argument needs to be untyped or have a compatible rectangular array type.

 In other words, an iterator can be implicitly converted into an array with matching shape and element type (see also :ref:`Implicit_Conversions`).